Distance: 32.7 miles. Elevation: 7286 ft (doubt it!)

 Shortly after that I came to the turn off for Pierlas (reportedly a beautiful route along a valley, and ultimately a tough climb to Col de la Sinne).

 My original plan was to ride that way today, but I had changed my mind earlier to head towards Valberg.
-So I needed to turn left, and that’s when I realised that the steep road I’d seen a few minutes ago was the road I would be going up, and I’ve been in first gear 36t ever since!
+So I needed to turn left, and that’s when I realised that the steep road I’d seen a few minutes ago was indeed the road I would be climbing, and I’ve been in first gear 36t ever since!

 From up here I can see the road to Pierlas winding along the valley